top of page

 The variant 'Multitasking is a myth' for Pre-University and University students actually came about by accident.

-Some years ago Wouter tried to explain his 16 year old daughter the consequences of watching TV and sending apps during homework.
-She picked it up quickly and a few weeks later she had changed her approach drastically.
+A few years ago Wouter his daughter, who was in 5 VWO at the time, trying to explain the consequences of watching TV and sending text messages while doing homework.
+She picked it up quickly and a few weeks later she had drastically changed her approach.

-When the rector asked Wouter to give the workshop to the entire school, the daughter responded with: 'But then I lose my competitive advatage’.
+When the principal then asked Wouter to give the workshop to the entire VWO department, the daughter responded with: 'but then I will lose my advantage'.

-The workshop proved to be a great success for all students.
-From that moment, Wouter visits schools and Universities several times a year.
+The workshop turned out to be a great success for all students.
+From that moment on, Wouter visits various schools in the country several times a year for a reduced rate.

 education ´Multitasking is a myth´

-Several studies (see page articles) have shown that your IQ scores 15 points lower and your final grade for examinations will be lower if you have your phone lying next to you during homework.
-Even if the phone is on 'silent' it has consequences for your learning achievements.
+Various studies (see page articles) have shown that your IQ drops by 15 points and your final exam score can be one to two points lower if you have your phone next to you while doing homework.
+Even if the phone is on silent, it still affects your academic performance.

-Of course, the students are reminded by parents and teachers that they 'have to put the phone away' and that they have to 'focus on the homework'.
+Of course, students are reminded by parents and teachers to "put the phone away" and to "really focus on their homework."

-It is known that most students ignore these recommendations.
+It is well known that most students ignore this advice.

-For the rest of the year, teachers can refer to the workshop or lecture.
+For the rest of the year, teachers can refer back to the workshop or lecture.

 Florence Stanis